weynandk/info_threefold/docs/token/how_to_buy/stellarx.md

 2. Next, you will need to trust TFT, which will be issued.
 Everyting is credit on Stellar.

-    _The Bot will connect to the Kracken exchange to find the price of XLM and will modify sell orders to match 0.15 (the price of the TFT)._
+    _The Bot will connect to the Kracken exchange to find the price of XLM and will modify sell orders to match 0.15 USD (the price of the TFT)._

 -----